MiniEval/Bone-Physics/README.md

 ## How to use:
 ![](https://github.com/MiniEval/Bone-Physics/blob/main/UI.PNG)

+Prerequisite: Please ensure the armature is in its rest pose for the setup.

 1. Select bones in edit mode.
 2. Click "Initialise Collision Boxes" to create collision boxes for each selected bone
 3. Scale and roll collision boxes to desired transforms.